 Bay State Commons is a diverse, multi-generational cohousing community situated in the Boston Metro-North area in Malden, MA.
 Since our first meeting in 2013, we have been engaging new members through meetings and social events while also defining shared values and goals, searching for land and designing our upcoming community space.
 We value good communication and reflectiveness, and our group process is designed with that in mind.
 We place high importance on environmental sustainability, and envision an energy efficient building that offers ample green space and common areas to encourage interaction among community members.

-We hold an Option to Purchase agreement for the American Legion site at 368 Pleasant Street in Malden, MA.
+We have purchased the American Legion site at 368 Pleasant Street in Malden, MA.
 The location is 750 feet from the Malden T stop and 20 minutes to downtown Boston.
 It is a short walk to groceries, restaurants, public parks, and public and charter schools.
 It is one mile from the Middlesex Fells, a 2,200 acre state park.